chelseachen-intel/Evaluation-for-SceneScape/README.md

-## Evaluation of the SceneScape using synthetic data
+## Evaluation the performance of the SceneScape using synthetic data

 This repo provides an initial benchmark for testing the performance of SceneScape using synthetic data.